DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-checkpoints.md

 This checkpoint will check that the code:
 1. is well documented and build instructions are found in a README.
-2. is structured with best-practices laid out in quarter-1 methodology.
+2. is structured with best-practices in your domain (and in quarter-1 methodology, where applicable).
-3. contains a test target that tests the pipeline on test data.
+3. contains a test target that tests the pipeline on test data, where applicable.
 4. runs in a Docker Image on DSMLP, via `python run.py test`.

 You will **not** submit your repository.
 Rather, you will submit a